David Le'aupepe: Early life

-Le'aupepe was born and raised in the Inner West of Sydney by his Samoan father, and his mother, an Austrian-Jewish social worker.
+David Immanuel Menachem Sasagi Le’aupepe was born on 27 February 1992, and raised in the Inner West of Sydney by his Samoan father, and his mother, an Austrian-Jewish social worker.

 He started playing music at the age of seven, and was proficient at drums, bass guitar and piano, in hopes of becoming a multi-instrumentalist.
 He was nine when he began performing in a Baptist church.
 In his youth, he was heavily influenced by rock artists including Bruce Springsteen, and recalled that watching a live recording of "Born to Run" made him intent on pursuing music as a career: "that was when I knew I needed to do this for real".
-Le'aupepe states that he was "raised on classical music", and that in the production of Gang of Youths' second studio album Go Farther in Lightness (2017), it "felt very natural to employ devices that would have normally been used by, say, Vivaldi or Bach".
+Le'aupepe states that he was raised on classical music, and that in the production of Gang of Youths' second studio album Go Farther in Lightness (2017), it "felt very natural to employ devices that would have normally been used by, say, Vivaldi or Bach".

 Personal life

 Mental health

-In 2014.
-Le'aupepe attempted suicide by stepping in front of a car while heavily intoxicated, on a "week-long bender that precluded sleep and eating".
+In 2014, Le'aupepe attempted suicide by stepping in front of a car while heavily intoxicated, on a "week-long bender that precluded sleep and eating".
 His friends, aware of his state, called the police who were able to intervene and take Le'aupepe to rehabilitation.
 He later documented this experience in the band's breakout 2015 single, "Magnolia".

 "I can’t play anything as well as the other guys can.
 I’m not a good-enough songwriter.
 Our whole career has been informed by my impostor syndrome."